-Not all modified peatlands are C or GHG sources.
+- Not all modified peatlands are C or GHG sources just as not all "pristine" Peatlands are presently net sinks of C or GHG.
 Additionally, peatland restoration does not necessarily lead to a peatland becoming a C or GHG sink.
+Although peatland restoration may proceed for reasons toehr than GHG storage. - The reason that many restoration or management interventions do not provide an immediate benefit in terms of GHG is because CH_4 is often an important component of the C balance of restored peatlands when considered in terms of global warming potential even when, in terms of mass, CH4 losses are only a few percent (3-5%) of the net exchange of CO_2 between the peatland and the atmosphere.

-- The reason that many restoration or management interventions do not provide a benefit in terms of GHG is because CH4 is often an important component of the C balance of restored peatlands when considered in terms of global warming potential even when, in terms of mass, CH4 losses are only a few percent (3-5%) of the net exchange of CO2 between the peatland and the atmosphere. - Potential capacities for additional GHG storage are considerable but only when well targeted and even then they may require subsidy above and beyond that which might be available from carbon offsetting or trading. - Peatland restoration, when appropriately targeted, can offer considerable resilience against ongoing climate change. - It is clear that the evidence base for this review is small, and in particular there is a lack of studies that consider complete carbon budgets with appropriate interventions and control.
+- Potential capacities for additional GHG storage are considerable but only when well targeted and even then they may require subsidy above and beyond that which might be available from carbon offsetting or trading. - Peatland restoration, when appropriately targeted, can offer considerable resilience against ongoing climate change. - It is clear that the evidence base for this review is small, and in particular there is a lack of studies that consider complete carbon budgets with appropriate interventions and control.